-- Your code must use the Minet sockets layer that we will provide.
-This layer can be set to pass through calls to kernel sockets interface, or it can pass calls to the Minet user-level stack (the TCP and IP parts of which you will write later in the quarter!)
+- You should work in a group of two people.
+Ideally, you should have the same partner for all the parts of the project. - Your code must use the Minet sockets layer that we will provide.
+This layer can be set to pass through calls to kernel sockets interface, or it can pass calls to the Minet user-level stack (the TCP (and possibly IP) parts of which you will write later in the quarter!)
 Here you will be using it in its kernel-pass-through mode.
-There is a separate handout on compiling and linking with the Minet sockets layer. - Your code must be written in C or C++ and must compile and run under Red Hat Linux 6.2 on the machines in our cluster.
-In particular, we will compile your code using GCC 2.95.2 and GNU Make 3.78.1, which are installed on the lab machines.
-You must provide a Makefile.
-We will expect that running "make project_a" will generate the executables http_client, http_server1, http_server2, and (if you decide to do the extra credit), http_server3. - You will hand in http_client.cc, http_server1.cc, http_server2.cc and (if you do it) http_server3.cc.
-We will describe how to do this via email.
+There is a separate handout on compiling and linking with the Minet sockets layer. - Your code must be written in C or C++ and must compile and run under Red Hat Linux 7.3 on the machines in our using the default versions of gcc and make that are available there.
+We will expect that running "make project_a" will generate the executables http_client, http_server1, http_server2, and (if you decide to do the extra credit), http_server3 according to our Makefile. - You will hand in http_client.cc, http_server1.cc, http_server2.cc and (if you do it) http_server3.cc.
+If you modify our makefile for some reason, you should hand that in too.
+We will describe how to do handin via email.